baksogen/CCVideoPlayer/README.md

 To play videofile foo.mp4 simply use:

+	// First tries to find file in NSCachesDirectory and play it from there
+	// Second tries to find file in resources directory
+	// Does nothing if file not found
     [VideoPlayer playMovieWithFile: @"bait.mp4"];

 VideoPlayer ignores orientation change by itself, but you can manually change it's orientation: